OllieJT/create-sva/cli/template/base/README.md

-# create-sa
+# create-sva

-Everything you need to build a Svelte project, powered by [`create-sa`](https://github.com/olliejt/create-sa).
+Everything you need to build a Svelte project, powered by [`create-sva`](https://github.com/olliejt/create-sva).

 ## Creating a project